ndebard/ursa/docs/planning_agent.md

 agent = PlanningAgent()

 # Run a planning task
-result = agent.run("Find a city with at least 10 vowels in its name.")
+result = agent.invoke("Find a city with at least 10 vowels in its name.")

 # Access the final plan
 plan_steps = result["plan_steps"]